Crime Statistics Portal

 Other organisations’ crime statistics

-WA Police is not the only source of useful crime statistics.
-It can be informative to read WA Police data in conjunction with other data, which can give a national, international or specialist perspective.
+The WA Police Force is not the only source of useful crime statistics.
+It can be informative to read the WA Police Force data in conjunction with other data, which can give a national, international or specialist perspective.
 Other statistical sources include:

 - Australian Bureau of Statistics